 Joe W. Moore III: currently a faculty of the University of Monroe-Louisiana, he has written over a hundred works for percussion and other instruments!
 Joe was also one of our esteemed judges for this year's Online International Artist Competition and performed his original pieces during the Judges' Concert.

-Christine Araoka: native SoCal pianist who is currently touring with Engelbert Humperdinck in the UK- she has recently been writing marimba pieces in jazz styles and complex chords that we don't often see in percussion.
+Christine Araoka: native SoCal pianist who recently toured with Engelbert Humperdinck in the UK- she has recently been writing marimba pieces in jazz styles and complex chords that we don't often see in percussion.
 Here's a glimpse of the beautiful score for one of her unconventional etudes for marimba!

 Kristian De Leon: currently based in NYC, he writes colorful works that explore the “in-betweens” in the world of contemporary classical music, including his recently premiered work, State of Alarm.
 The piece reflects upon the turmoil of the pandemic and his support for Black Lives Matter and other initiatives for marginalized communities.

-By joining the consortium (group of people and institutions that financially support a composer to write new music), you can be one of the first to perform their music too!
+By joining this consortium (group of people and institutions that financially support a composer to write new music), you can be one of the first to exclusively perform their music!

 How do you join the consortium?